Register for Holt Adoptee Camp! Sign Up →

 Saigon falls to the North

-November 1, 1975
+1975

 Holt begins work in the Philippines

-In 1976, Holt helped establish a partner agency in the Philippines — the Kaisahang Buhay Foundation (KBF), or “Working Together Foundation,” in Manila.
+In 1976, Holt helps establish a partner agency in the Philippines — the Kaisahang Buhay Foundation (KBF), or “Working Together Foundation,” in Manila.
 Through the years, KBF has grown to become a recognized leader in child welfare services, serving homeless and at-risk children from birth to 18 years of age.
 Like all of Holt’s partners, KBF strives to help children remain or reunite with their birth families before pursuing adoption.

 October 1, 1979